He removed the slip, stared at her in disbelief. He swooped her into his arms and carried her toward the bathroom door, his lips fastened on hers.

 “You’re wasting my time, does your boss know that you’re handling this case?” the attorney asked.

 “Yes your honor, he is aware.”

-“Mr man,” The attorney turned to Chioma’s ex husband Gabriel, “Two police men will follow you and your ex wife to your house, and she will pack all her belongings and give them to her without aggression.
-Next case!”
-Attorney Nwabueze said commandingly.
+“Mr. man,” the judge turned to Chioma’s ex-husband Gabriel, “Two policemen will follow you and your ex-wife to your house, and she will pack all her belongings and give them to her without aggression.
+Next case!” the judge ordered.

 Mmayen held Chioma’s hands and walked out majestically and proudly.

 “I should celebrate this divorce with so many things on my desk.
 Oh barrister, thank you.
 I am glad I didn’t waste the money I paid to your firm.”